 - Here the processes are in memory size order

-- You can see the largest process in 504 MB and called "java" - no surprise there then!
+- You can see the largest process in 10432 MB and called "ssh" - Normally "Java" is the biggest!

 Sample Graphs from the nmon Analyser

 CPU with Disk I/O to show the relationship between them

 Individual CPU use on this 6 CPU Logical partition

 CPU compared with Shared CPU Entitlement (Power Systems only)

 Hot Disks in order with Average, Weighted Average (average when in use) and Peak values

 Network Read (top) and Write (bottom) - Iceberg view